-The Autry received contributions of nonfinancial assets during the years ended December 31, 2023 and 2022, for which expenses were recorded in the financial statements, as follows:
+The Autry received contributions of nonfinancial assets during the years ended December 31, 2024 and 2023, for which expenses were recorded in the financial statements, as follows:

-2023 - 2022
+2024 2023

-Legal (Note 16) Advertising Entertainment Services \$ 76,536 5,000 5,000 \$ 78,624 23,000 7,500
+Legal (Note 16) Entertainment Services \$ 49,176 - - \$ 76,536 5,000 5,000

-\$ 86,536 \$ 109,124
+\$ 49,176 \$ 86,536

-The Autry recognized contributed nonfinancial assets within revenue, including legal, advertising and entertainment services.
+The Autry recognized contributed nonfinancial assets within revenue, including legal, entertainment and services.
 Unless otherwise noted, contributed nonfinancial assets did not have donor-imposed restrictions.

-Contributed services recognized are comprised of professional services from attorneys advising The Autry on various administrative legal matters (Note 16), advertising services to promote the museum, and entertainment services.
+Contributed services recognized are comprised of professional services from attorneys advising The Autry on various administrative legal matters (Note 16), entertainment and services.
 Contributed services are valued and are reported at the estimated fair value in the financial statements based on current rates for similar services.